haileytapia/portfolio/microsoft/qsharp-quickstart.md

 After opening the relevant libraries, define your quantum operation and its input and output values.
 For this quickstart, your operation is `EntangleQubits`.
 This is where you'll write the remaining Q# code to allocate, manipulate, and measure two qubits.

-`EntangleQubits` takes no parameters and returns two Result values, Zero or One, which represent the results of the qubit measurements:
+`EntangleQubits` takes no parameters and returns two `Result` values, `Zero` or `One`, which represent the results of the qubit measurements:

 ```qsharp
     operation EntangleQubits() : (Result, Result) {